MicrosoftDocs/power-automate-docs/articles/common-data-model-approve.md

 1. Sign in to [Power Automate](https://make.powerautomate.com).

-1. Select the environment in which you previously created the Database table.
-If you don't select the same environment, your table won't be available.

-1. Go to **Create** > **Build your own**.

 1. On the top right menu, select the environment in which you created the database.
 If you don't select the same environment, you won't see your table.

 1. Go to **My flows** and select **New flow** > **Automated cloud flow**.